Customize PDF fonts on iOS

 option:

-This should be done as early as possible in the application’s launch process, like in application(_:willFinishLaunchingWithOptions:)
+Do this as early as possible in the application’s launch process, like in application(_:willFinishLaunchingWithOptions:)

 .
 You can read more about when to set the license key in the adding the license key guide.